-After months of anticipation, Netflix's Stranger Things Season 3 arrived on Netflix July 4th.
-It's easy to see why the supernatural series has amassed a loyal fandom.
+It's easy to see why this supernatural series has amassed a loyal fandom.
 Stranger Things features immensely-likable protagonists locked in combat with super-cool Lovecraftian beasts and dangerous technology.
 The show's mythology is fascinating, and taps into powerful nostalgia for 80s media.
-If you can't get enough of life in Hawkins, Indiana, these seven books like Stranger Things are the perfect diversion while you wait to hear if the show will get a Season 4.
+If you can't get enough of life in Hawkins, Indiana, these seven books like Stranger Things are the perfect fix.
 Push open the curiosity door and discover these compelling stories inside.

 The winner of the World Fantasy Award and the Bram Stoker Award, Boy’s Life is tonally and thematically similar to Stranger Things in many ways.
 Set in small-town Alabama in the 60s, the protagonist is Cory Mackenson, a 12-year-old who would fit in well with Will Byers' crew.
 Cory is regretfully pushed into adulthood when he and his father find a man who has been drowned in the town’s river.
 Cory’s father attempts to revive the man, but fails.
 The death haunts son and father long after the town forgets the unsolved murder.
 Cory’s search for the truth leads him down a path that forever opens his eyes to the evils — both mortal and supernatural — lurking just under the surface of his placid home town.
 A horror-fantasy that brings the painful process of becoming an adult vividly to life and illustrates the fraught bond between child and parent, Boy’s Life is a classic that feels at times like it sprung from the mind of the Duffer brothers themselves.